gsoft-inc/wl-squide/docs/guides/use-environment-variables.md

 ### Retrieve a variable for MSW handlers

-Then, create an MSW handlers for the `DataPage` component that retrieves the variables using either the plugin's [getVariable](../reference/env-vars/EnvironmentVariablesPlugin.md#retrieve-a-single-environment-variable) or [getVariables](../reference/env-vars/EnvironmentVariablesPlugin.md#retrieve-all-the-environment-variables) function:
+Next, create an MSW handlers for the `DataPage` component.
+An handler can retrieve the variables using either the plugin's [getVariable](../reference/env-vars/EnvironmentVariablesPlugin.md#retrieve-a-single-environment-variable) or [getVariables](../reference/env-vars/EnvironmentVariablesPlugin.md#retrieve-all-the-environment-variables) function:

 ```tsx !#8,11 host/src/mocks/api.ts
 import type { FireflyRuntime } from "@squide/firefly";